 The game is for three or more players (the largest group which I have played it with is 7, although it scales past that) of similar age and maturity.
 The game takes 1-3 hours to play to completion, about 20 minutes of which is set-up.
 If you eat an early dinner, it can be played after dinner and before you go to sleep.
 In the game, one player takes the role of the Drifter, someone who is coming into a new place, where they know no one, with the intent to leave rather than settle down.
 The other players take the role of the forces (The Devil and The Man) trying to get the Drifter to submit to their ownership of his life and soul.
 At the start of the game, The Devil and The Man control everyone but the Drifter.
 As the game is played, some people might redeem themselves and leave their control.
 A recent player of the game described it as “a very quiet, very powerful experience.”
 My play of the game has felt the same.
 The stories that the game produces are about ordinary people and their ordinary lives, but despite (or because of) that they are engrossing and often deeply affecting.

 The physical game is available at Indie Press Revolution and should also be available at some local stores.

-You can also buy the ebook on a sliding scale.
+You can also buy the ebook.

 If you have any questions about this or any of my other games please don’t hesitate to e-mail me.